rttomlinson/mcmakler_backend/README.md

 To fetch the last three days (including the current day), run `npm run fetch`.
 This can be run without the server up, but still requires mongoDB to be running.

-Alternatively, you are able to navigate to /neo to request NEOs for a specified date.
+Alternatively, you are able to navigate to /neo to request NEOs for specified dates.
 Refer to the endpoints section for more information

 ## Endpoints
 * /neo?startDate=[String]&endDate=[String]
     * This will update the database with new NEOs between the specified dates
     * difference in dates cannot be greater than 7 days
-    * (in the form of YYYY-MM-DD)
+    * dates in the form of YYYY-MM-DD
     * both required
 * /neo/fastest
     * returns an object with key `fastestNEO` for the fastest NEO object